Going to en Ouzbékistan: Formalities and administrative steps

 Most hotels and B&Bs, as well as cafés and tea rooms, offer free but unsecured Wi-fi connections.

-Electricity and measurements Electricity and measurements Uzbekistan
+Electricity and measurements en Ouzbékistan

-Electricity throughout Uzbekistan runs on 220 volts, with a frequency of 50 Hz.
+Electricitythroughout Uzbekistan runs on 220 volts, with a frequency of 50 Hz.
 You'll have no trouble recharging your appliances.

 For weights and measures, Uzbekistan uses the metric system as in France: we measure in meters and weigh in kilograms.

 In summer, pack light clothes.
 This can be a sweltering season, both in the Ferghana Valley and in the desert, not to mention the Termez region in the south of the country.
 For excursions into the wilderness or visits to tourist towns, you can wear Bermuda shorts or short-sleeved T-shirts, even for women.
-In more remote areas of the country, or off the main tourist routes, this light clothing may be offensive.
+In more remote areas of the country, or off the main tourist routes, this light clothing can be shocking.
 Always wear something to cover your shoulders and arms (and a headscarf for women) when visiting mosques or pilgrimage sites.
 Finally, for long bus or train journeys through the desert, a washcloth soaked in water will keep you cooler in summer.

 In spring and autumn, pack a light raincoat and sweater for cooler evenings, especially in the deserts, where daytime and night-time temperature variations can be considerable.